Dengue Fever

 Q. What is the transmission period of dengue?

-The dengue transmission period is when an infected person can transmit the virus to mosquitoes.
-This period typically begins shortly before the onset of symptoms and continues for up to seven days while the person remains febrile.
-During this time, if a mosquito bites the infected person, it can become a carrier and subsequently spread the virus to others.
+The dengue transmission period is a critical timeframe in which an infected individual has the potential to spread the dengue virus to mosquitoes.
+This period typically commences just before the onset of visible symptoms, such as fever, headaches, and joint pain, and continues for up to seven days while the individual remains febrile.

 Q. Where did the dengue virus originate?